Fun at the Funeral Parlour: Recurring characters

 The boys' mother is first mentioned in show 1.1 where she is said to have run off with a movie star (well an Oompa-Loompa from the Willy Wonka and the chocolate factory film) some 25 years ago.
 References to her wearing oversized and unattractive blue pants are made when Ivor has a clear out in 1.2.
 She is again mentioned in 1.3 where she is described as Spaniard who ran off with a midget some 20 years ago.
 Ivor predicts that she is now short and bald, and with hanging tits.
 However, when he recognises the smell of "lobster, olive oil and sweat" in 2.6 what appears to be the reality is very different as Anita Dobson returns as his tall, attractive estranged wife.
 Accompanied by Rocky (Christopher Ryan) her orange skinned, green haired Oompa-Loompa sized partner, she has come home and now wants to get a divorce after nearly 25 years apart.

 Wooing her to try and keep his boys and the family business, Ivor reveals some intimate facts about Fernando such as her hairy chest and armpits, along with a mole on her left shoulder that puts him off his Coco Pops.

-The sad reality however is very different.
-Fernando and Rocky are really a pair of very well researched con artists called Chiquitita and O'Ryan, who want to make money for their sponge project that "exfoliates, conditions and bumps at the same time".
+The reality however is very different, as Fernando and Rocky are actually a pair of very well researched con artists called Chiquitita and O'Ryan, who want to make money for their sponge project that "exfoliates, conditions, and bumps at the same time".